For Faculty and Staff

 You can also find Great Reads, New Books, Graphic Novels, and Reference books in different sections through out the Library.

 Be sure to enter the entire barcode, starting with 2100.
-Other places on campus only use the middle seven numbers.
+Other places on campus only use the middle nine numbers.
 Then hit enter.

 For information on how to research